JasonLocklin/Dissertation/General/Introduction.md

 ‘how’ pathway) and another that projects from V1 to inferotemporal cortex and is important for perceptual processing [the so-called ventral ‘what’ pathway; @Milner2006vba].
-Prisms have been shown to primarily influence processing within the dorsal stream [fMRI refs tk; Luaute2006, Corbetta and gang; @Clower1996 2000’s retroviral tracing in monkeys].
-In this framework, prisms will primarily influence behaviours supported by the the superior parietal lobule and infraparietal sulcus, areas well within the dorsal stream that are typically undamaged in neglect.
+Prisms have been shown to primarily influence processing within the dorsal stream [
+@Luaute2006, @Corbetta2005, @Clower1996.
+In this framework,
+prisms will primarily influence behaviours supported by the the superior parietal lobule and infraparietal sulcus, areas well within the dorsal stream that are typically undamaged in neglect.
 Instead, damage to the inferior parietal/superior temporal gyrus leads not only to the neglect syndrome, but also severely reduces (or even eliminates) the brain's ability to integrate dorsal and ventral stream processing [@Danckert2010].
 In the same respect, the damage limits the ability of a rehabilitative technique such as prisms, that operates primarily on the dorsal stream,from influencing areas in the ventral system responsible for higher level perceptual judgments.
 This thesis outlines three experiments (and a supplimental case study to the third experiment) chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.

 [Chapter overview] Chapter 1 explores the relationship between visual working memory and spatial attention.
 It examines the